What is economic consulting? When is it relevant? Those are questions that we answer on an ongoing basis.

 On the other hand, we tend not to steer away from controversy, and have conducted analyses regarding the impacts of medicinal marijuana, fracking, immigration, free trade, terrorism, and many other divisive issues of our time.
 In fact, we believe ourselves to be most effective and impactful when politics are intense, nuanced, and the stakes are high.

 We were founded on March 27, 2004 after a very tough day.
 A split business partnership led Sage’s founder, Anirban Basu, to contemplate his future.
 Family members urged him to return to a university setting.
 He refused.
-The dream of starting a successful consistency was undimmed.
+The dream of starting a successful consultancy was undimmed.

 Together with his wife, he came up with the name Sage Policy Group, Inc — “Sage” because that is synonymous with wisdom – “Policy” because this endeavor is all about helping people forge good public and institutional policies – and “Group” because one of the goals was to build a team of professionals each pulling in the same direction.